openPMD/openPMD-api/docs/source/usage/examples.rst

 All Examples
 ============

-The full list of examples is contained in our ``examples/`` folder:
+The full list of example scripts shown below is also contained in our ``examples/`` folder.

+Example data sets can be downloaded from: `github.com/openPMD/openPMD-example-datasets <https://github.com/openPMD/openPMD-example-datasets>`_.
+The following command will automatically install those into ``samples/`` on Linux and OSX: ``curl -sSL https://git.io/JewVw | bash``

 C++
 ---